 Horrific fact about sharks

 One of the most horrific facts about sharks may surprise you.
 It has actually very little to do with sharks, and all with us humans.
 Each year, we kill at least 73 million sharks each year a new study reports.
 The primary reason is that we kill sharks cruelly only for their fins.
 Secondly, some consider it a ‘sport’ to catch them.
 This has led to a sharp decline in shark populations.
-Ourworldindata.org shows stocks are now way below the a common objective of fisheries management, is the point beyond which a fishery tips into an unsustainable level (assuming fishing pressure remains the same) and that can ultimately lead to stock collapse. , and continue to decline.
+Ourworldindata.org shows stocks are now way below the Maximum Sustainable Yield (MSY) is a common objective of fisheries management.
+It is the point beyond which a fishery tips into an unsustainable level (assuming fishing pressure remains the same) which can ultimately lead to stock collapse. , and continue to decline.

 Fortunately, there is also good news.
 IFAW announced that a groundbreaking decision has been taken by world governments.
 They promise to turn the tide for shark conservation, with nearly 100 species of shark and ray awarded increased protections by the 19th Conference of the Parties (CoP19) of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).